My Quiet Kitchen

 Quick Vegan Miso Noodles

-I hope you love this cold ramen noodle salad as much as we do.
+I hope you love this ramen noodle salad as much as we do.
 Let us know in the comments if you give it a try!

 Recipe